 DelDOT's net position at June 30, 2019 increased by \$112.2 million from June 30, 2018.
 Change in net position decreased from \$127.2 million in fiscal year 2018 to \$112.2 million in fiscal year 2019.
 DelDOT's total operating revenues increased by \$50.9 million (8.6%) while operating expenses increased by \$8.7 million (1.3%).
 The change in revenue is primarily attributable to increases in motor fuel tax revenues, motor vehicle registration fees, and passenger fares.
-The increase in operating expenditures is primarily due to the upkeep and operations of the rail projects, storm events, and pavement and rehab projects in each county.
-Nonoperating revenues decreased by \$44.1 million (19.7%) due to decreased federal revenues to fund the U.S. 301 project and a decrease in investment returns.
-Total capital assets (net of depreciation) increased \$216.7 million to \$5,010.6 million during fiscal year 2019 primarily as a result of infrastructure spending for U.S. 301 and State Route 1 projects, increases truck, tractor and equipment purchases, and inceases in land improvements.
+The increase in operating expenditures is primarily due to the upkeep and operating revenues decreased by \$44.1 million (19.7%) due to decreased federal revenues to fund the U.S. 301 project and a decrease in investment returns.
+Total capital assets (net of depreciation) increased \$216.7 million to \$5,010.6 million during fiscal year 2019 primarily as a result of infrastructure spending for U.S. 301 and State Route 1 projects, increases truck, tractor and equipment purchases, and increases in land improvements.